tronprotocol/tips/tip-otak-pq.md

 .
 There is no need to maintain multiple independent backups.
 .
 Full recovery of the account structure is possible only with the master Seed.

+# 9. Consumed Child Key Tracking Model

+In the OTAK-PQ architecture, the network does NOT store any consumed-key set, bitmap, or list of used child keys.
+The OTAK-PQ-related state per account is minimal and includes only:

+· merkle_root
+· bootstrap_completed
+· last_used_child_index

+The validation model is based on mandatory sequential ordering of child keys.

+For each new transaction, nodes verify:

+.
+The transaction signature is valid.

+.
+The Merkle Proof is valid against the Merkle Root stored in the account.

+.
+The provided child key exactly matches the next expected index.

+After successful transaction confirmation, last_used_child_index is updated accordingly.

+In fact, last_used_child_index serves the same role as a nonce in the EIP-8202 model, but specifically for the child key lifecycle and without requiring transaction history scanning for account recovery.

+As a result:

+· No list of consumed keys is maintained.
+· No bitmap or consumed-key set is required.
+· No state growth occurs per transaction.
+· The OTAK-PQ-related state size per account remains constant regardless of transaction count.

+Therefore, no pruning or archival mechanisms are needed for consumed child keys.

+This sequential index model also naturally prevents replay attacks, because any transaction referencing a previously used child key will be rejected during validation.

 ### Threat Model

 The main security principles in OTAK-PQ are designed to reduce the exposure level of keys that have access to account assets (Access Keys) and to limit the impact of signatures visible on the blockchain.